As the state moves into Phase Four of reopening, Morton College Library will institute the following services for currently enrolled students:

 - ONLY ONE person allowed at a computer (No studying together/study groups).

-- Computer keyboard and mouse will be covered in saran wrap and replaced after every use.
-Work area will be wiped down after each user as well.
+- Computer keyboard and mouse are covered in saran wrap and replaced after every use.
+Work areas are sanitized after each user as well.

 - Patrons will not be allowed into the stacks – Library personnel will retrieve materials from the shelves.